AdobeDocs/target.fr-FR/help/c-integrating-target-with-mac/a4t/a4timplementation.md

 La façon dont les paramètres prêts à l&#39;emploi sont configurés pour l&#39;intégration de Target et d&#39;Analytics à partir d&#39;une perspective de mise en œuvre consiste à utiliser le SDID transmis depuis la page pour assembler la demande Target et Analytics sur le serveur principal automatiquement pour vous.

-Toutefois, si vous souhaitez mieux contrôler la manière et quand envoyer des données d&#39;analyse liées à Target à Analytics à des fins de création de rapports et que vous ne souhaitez pas associer automatiquement les données d&#39;analyse à Target et Analytics par le biais du SDID, vous pouvez définir **analyticslogging = client_ side** via **window. targetglobalsettings**.
+However, if you want more control on how and when to send analytics data related to Target to Analytics for reporting purposes, and you do not want to opt-in to the default settings of having Target and Analytics automatically stitch the analytics data via the SDID, then you can set **analyticsLogging = client_side** via **window.targetGlobalSettings**.
 Remarque : toutes les versions inférieures à 2.1 ne prennent pas en charge cette approche.

 Par exemple :